hipstersmoothie/Front-End-Toolbox/README.md

 - :package: [D3.js](https://d3js.org/) A JavaScript library for manipulating documents based on data.
 - :package: [Electron](https://electronjs.org/) Build cross platform desktop apps with JavaScript, HTML, and CSS
 - :package: [Dashboard UIKit](https://dashboarduikit.com/) A modern, responsive and well-organized dashboard UI kit for digital product designers.
+- :package: [FilePond](https://github.com/pqina/filepond) A (21 KB gzipped) JavaScript library that can upload anything you throw at it, optimizes images for faster uploads, and offers a great, accessible, silky smooth user experience.
+- :package: [Multi.js](https://github.com/Fabianlindfors/multi.js) A user-friendly replacement for select boxes with the multiple attribute.
+It has no dependencies, is mobile-friendly, and provides search functionality. multi.js is also easy to style with CSS and optionally supports jQuery.

 ### App
 - :package: [Redux](https://github.com/reactjs/redux) Predictable state container for JavaScript apps.